info-aliahmadi/Ray-Theme/README.md

 <h1>How to use Ray Theme ?</h1>

-1 - Click the Clone or Download button in GitHub and download as a ZIP file or you can enter the command git clone ''https://github.com/info-aliahmadi/Ray-Theme.githttps://github.com/info-aliahmadi/Ray-Theme.git'' in you terminal to get a copy of this dashboard.
+1 - Click the Clone or Download button in GitHub and download as a ZIP file or you can enter the command git clone `https://github.com/info-aliahmadi/Ray-Theme.githttps://github.com/info-aliahmadi/Ray-Theme.git` in you terminal to get a copy of this dashboard.

 2 - After the files have been downloaded you will get a folder with all the required files

-3 - You can install all the dependencies in the dashboard by running the command ''npm install''.
+3 - You can install all the dependencies in the dashboard by running the command `npm install`.
 All the required files are in the node-modules.

 4 - Find the file named index.html, check what all components you need.
 Open the file in a text editor and you can start editing.